 San Diego Chinese Historical Museum and Asian Pacific Thematic Historic District

 Downtown San Diego is home to an eight-block historical district that preserves the history of Chinese Americans and their descendants.
-At the center of the district is this museum and garden operated by a historical society that dates back to the 1980s.
-The museum has been open to the public since 1996, offering free tours of the exhibits and garden as well as cultural events and celebrations throughout the year.
+At the center of the district is the San Diego Chinese Historical Museum.
+The organization was founded in 1986 as the San Diego Chinese Historical Society of Greater San Diego and Baja California by Dorothy Hom and first president Sally Wong-Avery.
+The museum has been open to the public since 1996, offering extensive exhibits about Chinese and Chinese American history, art, and culture, a garden as well as cultural events and celebrations throughout the year.

 Backstory and Context

-San Diego's Asian Pacific Thematic Historic District was organized as "Chinatown" in 1987.
+San Diego's Asian Pacific Thematic Historic District was established in 1987, and encompasses old Chinatown, the Japanese Nihonmachi, and the Filipino Quarter.
 The district consists of 22 buildings dating from 1883 to 1930.
 These include the San Diego Chinese Center and the San Diego Chinese Historical Museum.
 The museum dates to 1996 and is housed in a former Chinese mission which was rescued from demolition and moved from another location to its present address.
 The museum includes thousands of artifacts and a Chinese-style garden with a gate dedicated to Sun Yat Sen.